rolling-scopes-school/tasks/react/modules/module02/README.md

    **Form validation**

    Validation should happen after the **Submit** button was clicked.
-In case some field was filled incorrectly, then error messages should be displayed under it.
+In case when some field was filled in incorrectly, error message should be displayed below the field.
 The card mustn’t be created until the user fixes all errors.

-   After changing the value of erroneous input, the reset should happen only for this particular field, but not for the others.

-   Submit button should be disabled at initialization (before the first typing), and until the user fixes all errors.
+   Examples of validation:
+   - mandatory field - check if input contains any information (no text in text input, radio or checkbox isn't selcted, etc);
+   - if text input is used for the name or surname, check if name or surname starts with uppercased letter

+   Remove erorrs in case they have been fixed on next **Submit** button click.

 5. Add tests.
 6. All logical parts should be extracted into components.
    All data must be stored in a local state of the component.
+   For accessing state, or lifecycle events use class components.
    Components should not make calls to APIs.

    The usage of Redux or any other solutions for state management is prohibited.